johannesjo/ng-fab-form/README.md

 // based on the distance to scroll (the more the faster it scrolls)
 scrollAnimationTime: 'smooth',

-// fixed offset for scroll to elment
+// fixed offset for scroll to element
 scrollOffset: -100,

+// The following options are not configurable via the
+// ngFabFormOptions-directive as they need to be
+// available during the $compile-phase

-// option to disable forms by wrapping them in a disabled <fieldset> elment
+// option to disable forms by wrapping them in a disabled <fieldset> element
 disabledForms: true,

-// add novalidate to forms
+// add noovalidate to forms
 setNovalidate: true,

 // set form-element names based on ngModel if not set
+// NOTE: not changeable via ngFabFormOptions-directive as it needs to
+// available during the $compile-phase
+// NOTE2: name-attributes are required to be set here
+// or manually for the validations to work
 setNamesByNgModel: true,

-// add asterisk to required fields
+// add asterisk to required fields (requires jQuery)
 setAsteriskForRequiredLabel: false,

-// asterisk string to be added if enabled (requires jQuery)
+// asterisk string to be added if enabled (requires jQuery) and
+// setAsteriskForRequiredLabel-option set to true
 asteriskStr: '*',

 // the validation message prefix, results for the default state